MicrosoftDocs/ATADocs/ATPDocs/deploy/migrate-from-ata-overview.md

 - Alert exclusions.
 Exclusions are not transferable from ATA to Defender for Identity, so details of each exclusion are required to [replicate the exclusions in Defender for Identity](../exclusions.md).

 - Account details for entity tags.
 If you don't already have dedicated entity tags, create new ones for use with Defender for Identity.
-For more information, see [Defender for Identity identity tags in Microsoft 365 Defender](/microsoft-365/security/defender-identity/entity-tags). <!--is this correct?-->
+For more information, see [Defender for Identity entity tags in Microsoft 365 Defender](../entity-tags.md).

 - A complete list of all entities, such as computers, groups, or users, that you want to manually tag as Sensitive entities.
 For more information, see [Defender for Identity entity tags in Microsoft 365 Defender](../entity-tags.md).